SirTensor/chatbot-QnA-clipper/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+- The code for this project is licensed under the MIT License - see the `LICENSE` file for details.
+- Icons used in this extension are from [uxwing.com](https://uxwing.com/).
+For full icon license details, please visit [uxwing.com/license](https://uxwing.com/license/).